 Q. Engagement of Investment Managers.
 The Director of Finance may engage one of more qualified firms to provide discretionary investment management services in compliance with this Policy for HRSD.
 All investment management firms who desire to provide investment services to HRSD will be provided with current copies of HRSD's Investment Policy.
 Before an organization can provide investment services to HRSD, it must confirm in writing that it has received and reviewed HRSD's Investment Policy.
-The Director of Finance will conduct appropriate due diligence in the selection of qualified investment management firms and will periodically
+The Director of Finance will conduct appropriate due diligence in the selection of qualified investment management firms and will periodically confirm a manager's qualifications by visiting that manager's operational facilities that provide services to HRSD.

-Adopted: May 26, 2009 Commission Revision: Effective: November 22, 2022 December 1, 2022 Page 45 of 60 faciliti es that t provide services to HI (1) - firms meeting the follow vestment manager for wing requirements will be e HRSD: ligible to serve (a) Must be registered w Act of 1940; ith the SEC under the Inve estment Advisers (b) Must provide to HRS Part II; D an annual updated copy of Form ADV, (c) Must be registered to of Virginia; and o conduct business in the C Commonwealth (d) • perience in providing invests s under Code of Virginia S (2) Any f firm engaged by HRSD to provide investment serv vices will: (a) creditworthiness who roved security brokers/dea are authorized to provide nonwealth of Virginia; (b) Provide monthly repo Director of Finance; orts of transactions and hol dings to the (c) • e reports, at least quarterly, nce in comparison to HRS (d) - lollar fees from any broker/ on to services provided to
+Adopted: May 26, 2009 Commission Revision: November 22, 2022 Page 45 of 60 Effective: December 1, 2022

+- (1) Only firms meeting the following requirements will be eligible to serve as investment manager for HRSD: - (a) Must be registered with the SEC under the Investment Advisers Act of 1940; - (b) Must provide to HRSD an annual updated copy of Form ADV, Part II; - (c) Must be registered to conduct business in the Commonwealth of Virginia; and - (d) Must have proven experience in providing investment management services under Code of Virginia Sections 2.2-4500 et seg. - (2) Any firm engaged by HRSD to provide investment services will: - (a) Maintain a list of approved security brokers/dealers selected by creditworthiness who are authorized to provide investment services in the Commonwealth of Virginia; - (b) Provide monthly reports of transactions and holdings to the Director of Finance; - (c) Provide performance reports, at least quarterly, that display investment performance in comparison to HRSD's investment benchmarks; and - (d) Not collect any soft dollar fees from any broker/dealer or other financial firm in relation to services provided to HRSD.